 If you think we are over ambitious granola moms for even suggesting this idea, I totally get it.
-There is nothing wrong with jarred baby food.
+There is nothing wrong with pouches or jars of baby food.
 I personally found making food this way fun, so there’s that.
-Please just click a link to the right to find an article that better suits your fancy.
 If you are intrigued by the photo above, keep reading.

 The book, Super Baby Food is chock full of recipes for making and storing baby food.
 Actually the most useful part of it is that there’s a list of foods to introduce your baby to for each month, from month 5 until toddlerhood.
 I referred to it constantly when Julian just started solids and then Heather read it (almost cover to cover) like a novel.
 Our tip is to make and freeze as much as you can when you still have interest and energy, because it may lose it’s appeal as your baby gets older.
 The book is also crazy full of other money- and earth-saving ideas if you’re interested in that.
 But for now, let’s get down to a basic how-to.

 Let’s keep it easy and choose fruits or veggies that are softened when steamed.
 Pears are a good first food to make.
 Follow this same process for any food you pick: sweet potatoes, squash, apple.

 - Add peeled and diced fruit.

 - Poke with a fork to check status.
 When the fork pierces into the food easily, you’re done boiling it.

 - Remove from stove top

 - Pour out most of the water.
 Leaving some is fine.

 - Puree.
 Use a food processor or a blender if you have those.
 I have a stick mixer, also known as an immersion blender, and I HIGHLY recommend it.
 More on that later.